waptug/MyPortfolio/README.md

 * [React-Stripe-js](https://github.com/stripe/react-stripe-js) - Stripes payment elements

 ## Things im currently working on
+Adding more sections and cards.
+Adding mongoDB connections to power persistant data store Adding form processing for contacts and blog editing

 ## Contribute
 Show your support by ⭐ the project.